neicnordic/neic.no/_activities/tryggve.md

     id: tryggve-sg
 ---

-Some text about the Tryggve activity.
+Some text about the Tryggve project.